-The NLVFD is staffed by one hundred sixty eight (168) uniformed and civilian employees who comprise the Administration, Support Services and Operations Divisions.
+The NLVFD is staffed by one hundred fourty three (143) uniformed and civilian employees who comprise the Administration, Support Services and Operations Divisions.

-NLVFD is an all hazards department providing 24 hour emergency response from eight strategically located fire stations using 7 engines, 2 trucks, 7 advanced life support rescues, and 2 Battalion Chiefs.
+NLVFD is an all hazards department providing 24 hour emergency response from eight strategically located fire stations each day using 7 engines, 2 trucks, 7 advanced life support rescues, and 2 Battalion Chiefs.

 NLVFD provides fire, rescue, emergency medical services (at the advanced life support level), provides fire and EMS training to all personel, conducts fire prevention activities throughout the city of North Las Vegas which include code compliance inspections/enforcement, origin & cause investigations, public information and public education services.

-In 2012, the NLVFD responded to 24,545 emergency incidents resulting in 31,947 unit responses with an average response time of 5 minutes and 17 seconds.
+In 2014, the NLVFD responded to 25,485 emergency incidents resulting in 29,192 unit responses with an average response time of 5 minutes and 43 seconds.
+Average time for firefighters to put on their gear 1 minute and 22 seconds.
 The department also conducted 1,260 plan reviews, 5,982 fire and business inspections, and 85 fire investigations.
 Public education activities reached over 226,261 citizens via 241 public education events.

 We will be a diverse workforce that provides quality fire and life safety services through proactive and innovative training, education, risk assessment, and community involvement.
 We will be vigilant, brave, and prepared.

 To advance the City of North Las Vegas vision by providing dedicated emergency and community services in a professional manner.

 Noble - We will possess all the characteristics and qualities of professional fire and life safety emergency service providers.

 Leadership - We believe in positive leadership with vision towards the future.
 We will mentor and empower ethical leaders throughout the organization.
 We will conduct ourselves as leaders in the community.